 Preventing Gum Disease

-There are some important steps you can take to prevent gum disease and its associated health consequences.
+The Mayo Clinic outlines some important steps you can take to prevent gum disease and its associated health consequences.
 These include:

 - Brushing at least twice a day for two minutes each time.
 The best times to brush are in the morning and before bed, as well as after snacks and meals.